Resilience In The Workplace - People Development Magazine

 Resilience protects employee mental health

-Resilient employees are able to manage stress better, as well as maintain a healthier work-life balance.
+Resilient employees are able to manage stress better, and maintain a healthier work-life balance.
 This can result in improved mental health and well-being.

 By developing resilience skills, individuals handle setbacks and manage stress more effectively.
-They maintain a positive outlook, recognize and manage emotions, and seek support when needed.
+They maintain a positive outlook, recognise and manage emotions, and seek support when needed.

 This explains why resilient employees are less likely to experience burnout.
 Although stressful situations persist, resilience prevents stress from becoming overwhelming.

-Less stressed employees are less likely to call in sick or take time off due to burnout.
+Employees who are less stressed are less likely to call in sick or take time off due to burnout.
 Studies show that resilient employees reduce costs associated with presenteeism, which can reach tens of billions annually.

-Overall, resilience positively impacts employee mental health, leading to increased productivity and reduced healthcare costs for the organization.
+Overall, resilience positively impacts employee mental health, leading to increased productivity and reduced healthcare costs for the organisation.

-Businesses that prioritize employee resilience coaching have less quit rates compared to their peers.
-Resilience training enables employees to cope with the demands and challenges of the workplace better.
+Businesses that prioritise employee resilience coaching have lower quit rates compared to their peers.
+Resilience training enables employees to better cope with the demands and challenges of the workplace.

-As a result, they enjoy improved job satisfaction, which by extension means higher employee retention on the part of the company, as well as increased loyalty to the organization.
+As a result, they enjoy improved job satisfaction, which by extension means higher employee retention for the company, as well as increased loyalty to the organisation.
 That can only be a good thing.

-What’s more, organizations that undertake resilience training for their employees will make their employees feel more valued and supported.
-This can increase employee desire to stay long-term.
+What’s more, organisations that undertake resilience training for their employees will make their employees feel more valued and supported.
+This can increase employees’ desire to stay long-term.

 Conclusion